 The total cost of a multidisciplinary independent evaluation will be limited to a total cost of \$1,000.00.
-Sing le evaluations will be limited to the cost schedule listed below.
+Single evaluations will be limited to the cost schedule listed below.
 These same cost limitations apply to the District when it conducts an evaluation.
 The maximum charges have been established to allow the District and parents to choose from among qualified professionals in the area and are intended to result only in the elimination of excessive fees.
-Costs above this amount will not be approved unless the parent or legal guardian can demonstrate that such costs reflect a reasonable and customary rate for s uch evaluative services within the designated geographic area or that the student's unique circumstance justify an evaluation that exceeds the allowable cost criteria.
-When Medicaid or other public insurance will cover all or part of the costs of the inde pendent educational evaluation, the District will assume payment only for the portion of the costs not covered by public insurance, provided that the use of that public insurance would not decrease any insurance benefit or otherwise negatively impact the child's or family's insurance coverage.
+Costs above this amount will not be approved unless the parent or legal guardian can demonstrate that such costs reflect a reasonable and customary rate for such evaluative services within the designated geographic area or that the student's unique circumstance justify an evaluation that exceeds the allowable cost criteria.
+When Medicaid or other public insurance will cover all or part of the portion of the costs not covered by public insurance, provided that the use of that public insurance would not decrease any insurance benefit or otherwise negatively impact the child's or family's insurance coverage.
 If the child is covered by private insurance, the District may request parental consent to access that private insurance coverage.